-Team members Besnik Balaj, Ethan Dy Tioco, Nathan Van Eck, and Matthew Wisnewski, all seniors in the Department of Electrical and Computer Engineering at the Charles V. Schaefer, Jr. School of Engineering and Science, have conceptualized a platform to help alleviate the symptoms of those suffering from panic attacks.
-Both Van Eck and Wisnewski already have job placements secured upon graduation.
-Van Eck has accepted a position with Lockheed Martin, and Wisnewski will join the IT department of a nearby insurance company.
+Team members Besnik Balaj, Ethan Dy Tioco, Nathan Van Eck, and Matthew Wisnewski, all seniors in the Department of Electrical and Computer Engineering, conceptualized a platform to help alleviate the symptoms of those suffering from panic attacks.

 “Multiple members of our team have had issues with panic attacks in the past, and I felt that [BitBuddy] would be a really interesting project that I would care about,” said Balaj, the lead developer.
-“The burden of mental health is big in the college age group,” he added.
+“The burden of mental health is big in the college age group.”

-Dy Tioco is no stranger to anxiety.
-“Last year I was diagnosed with depression in June, which began in April,” he related.
+“Last year I was diagnosed with depression in June, which began in April,” added Dy Tioco.
 “With that came episodes of anxiety attacks and other mental health shenanigans, and I didn’t know how to process it.
 I would shut myself in, which fed into a spiral.
 Having something then like BitBuddy alert you and say, ‘Hey let’s do something healthier,’ would have helped.”

-The BitBuddy app, currently in prototype phase, is being tested by the team’s peers at Stevens.
-Unlike apps that only monitor a person’s heart rate without interactive or solution-oriented features, BitBuddy not only alerts the user that they may be experiencing a panic attack, but also offers suggestions that the user can act upon that may help decrease symptoms.
-The user can rank these options in order of preference.
+A user can rank these options in order of preference.
 They may choose to meditate, or play a suggested game—such as thinking about the color orange and then finding as many orange things that they can see.
-Or, in emergencies, they can call 911 through the app.
-The app also connects the user with their social network, allowing them to make calls to a family member or a friend—who can also be ranked.
-A therapist can receive notifications and data from the app, which also has a journal feature that pushes to the therapist, and can later be discussed in a therapy session.
-The journal entries can help an individual learn to understand their triggers and minimize them.
+Or, in emergencies, they can call 911.
+The app also connects a user with his or her social network, allowing one to make calls to a family member or a friend.
+A therapist can receive notifications and data from the app, which has a journal feature that can push to the therapist to help understand and minimize triggers.

-“We want to tackle [communication],” he continued.
-“Just checking your heartbeat and telling you if you have a panic attack—that means nothing if you don’t solve it.
-So we offer different ways of assistance, and promote keeping a daily schedule or routine.
-That can include meeting with a therapist or friend or family member.”
+“Just checking your heartbeat and telling you if you have a panic attack means nothing if you don’t solve it.
+So we offer different ways of assistance and promote keeping a daily schedule or routine.
+That can include meeting with a therapist or friend or family member,” said Balaj.